oluwatosin17/Bertelsmann-Tech-Scholarship-Challenge-Course---Introduction-to-Problem-Solving-with-Advanced-Analyt/README.md

 ## D13: #60daysofudacity 22-12-2020
-- Today we had a session on browse tool #sg_discover_alteryx !
+- Today we had a :zoom: session on browse tool #sg_discover_alteryx !
 We learnt a lot about the browse tool especially profiling functionality.
 - Far more than just a window to your data, the browse tool  has a list of features to best investigate, view and copy data at any point.

 **Thanks for your time @Jonathan**